This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may not have symptoms.
 If symptoms develop, he or she may have any of the following:

 - Jaundice (yellow skin or eyes) and itchy skin

 - Loss of appetite, nausea, or vomiting

 How is hepatitis C diagnosed?

-- Blood tests are used to check for HCV antibodies made by your child's body to fight the infection.
-The tests can show the type of HCV your child has, and how many viruses are present.
-This will help your child's healthcare provider make a treatment plan if needed.
+- Blood tests are used to check for HCV antibodies to fight the infection.
+The tests can show the type of HCV, and how many viruses are present.

 - An ultrasound is used to check for liver problems caused by HCV.

-- A liver biopsy is used to test a sample of your child's liver for swelling, scarring, and other damage.
-A liver biopsy may help healthcare providers learn if your child needs treatment for HCV.
+- A liver biopsy is used to test for liver swelling, scarring, and other damage.

 How is hepatitis C treated?

-What can I do to help prevent the spread of HCV?
+What can I do to prevent the spread of HCV?